 So, here are some recommended tools to get a higher ROA (Return on Adspent) and ROI (Return on Investment) from your campaigns.

 - Clickfunnels — Most in the Solo ads marketing community use Clickfunnels not just because it has got every feature needed but also the stability and the uptime guarantee.
 Because you do not want to host your landing pages on a service that does not load quickly and worst has regular server strikes.
 Give Clickfunnels a try for 14 days and see if it’s the truth!

 - ClickMagick — Everyone who involves in the solo ads marketing industry needs a Solo-ads-friendly tracker.
 ClickMagick is for exactly that!
-Alternatively, you can use link tracking tools like LinkTrackr and ClickMeter.
+You can sign up for the ClickMagick trial for free and try all the features.
+Alternatively, you can use click tracking tools and link rotators like LinkTrackr and ClickMeter.